brianignacio5/vscode-esp-idf-extension/docs/ONBOARDING.md

 ![Onboarding](../media/onboarding.png)

 ## Notes

-Consider that installing ESP-IDF Python Requirements (In Step 2) will fail if your `idf.pythonSystemBinPath` is set to a Python virtual environment executable.

 If you try to download ESP-IDF in a directory where a folder esp-idf already exists an error will be shown.
 Please delete this esp-idf folder or choose another destination directory.